MarginallyClever/Robot-Overlord-App/README.md

 * Go to Window > Show View > Package Explorer
 * Right click on "Robot Overlord" in Package Explorer view and select > Maven > Update Project
 * select Run > Debug As > Java Application
-* select "Robot Overlord - com.marginallyclever.robotOverlord.RobotOverlord" and click OK.
+* select "Robot Overlord - com.marginallyclever.robotoverlord.RobotOverlord" and click OK.
 * Wait while the progress bar in the bottom right fills up.
 This is a one time thing.
 * "Errors exist...Proceed with launch?"
 Select Proceed.